Anglo-Celtic Australians

-Anglo-Celtic Australians are an ancestral group of Australians whose ancestors originate wholly or partially in the British Isles – predominantly in England (including Cornish), Ireland, Scotland and Wales, as well as the Isle of Man and Channel Islands.
+Anglo-Celtic Australians are a predominantly English-speaking ancestral group of Australians whose ancestors originate wholly or partially in the British and Irish Isles – predominantly in England (including Cornwall), Ireland, Scotland and Wales, as well as the Isle of Man, Channel Islands and British Isles descendent people of other settler colonies such as New Zealand, Canada, and historically, British Africa.

 While Anglo-Celtic Australians do not form an official ethnic grouping in the Australian Bureau of Statistics' Australian Standard Classification of Cultural and Ethnic Groups, due to the long historical dominance and intermixture of Australians with ancestries from the British Isles, it is commonly used as an informal ethnic identifier.

 The term has received criticism for erasing historical distinctions between English and Celtic settlers.
 In particular, it does not account for the political and social segregation of English and Irish Australians which some scholars have labelled an apartheid or the fact that while many English arrived in Australia as willing immigrants, many Irish were forcibly transported as prisoners or arrived as refugees.

 At the 2021 census, the number of ancestry responses from the following groups as a proportion of the total Australian population amounted to 51.7%: English Australian, Irish Australian, Scottish Australian, Welsh Australian, Cornish Australians, British Australian (so described), Manx Australian, Channel Islander Australian.
 (Note: Ancestry figures do not amount to 100% as the Australian Bureau of Statistics allows up to two ancestry responses per person.)
 The precise number of Anglo-Celtic Australians is unknown due to the way in which ancestry data is collected in Australia.
 For instance, many census recipients nominated two Anglo-Celtic ancestries due to the long history of these ancestries in Australia, tending towards an overcount.
 Conversely, the Australian Bureau of Statistics has stated that most people nominating "Australian" ancestry have at least partial Anglo-Celtic European ancestry despite "Australian" ancestry being classified as part of the Oceanian ancestry group, tending towards an undercount.